arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-me/tutorials/cli-tool/content.md

 ### Configure a Sensor with CLI Commands

 ### Enable
-You can set the rate and the latency of each sensor, please check the [Nicla Sense ME Cheat sheet sensor IDs](https://docs.arduino.cc/tutorials/nicla-sense-me/cheat-sheet#sensor-ids) to configure the right one.
+You can set the rate and the latency of each sensor, please check the [Nicla Sense ME User Manual sensor IDs](https://docs.arduino.cc/tutorials/nicla-sense-me/cheat-sheet#sensor-ids) to configure the right one.

 The syntax for configuring a sensor is: